syncfusion-content/maui-docs/MAUI/LinearProgressBar/migration.md

 <td>The progress completed event occurs when Progress value attains Maximum value in ProgressBar.</td></tr>

 </table>

+N> All the (*) marked APIs are renamed from Xamarin SfLinearProgressBar to maintain the consistency of API naming in the .NET MAUI SfLinearProgressBar.

 The following code example explains how to use the properties in the Xamarin linear progress bar and the .NET MAUI linear progress bar.